shakerg/pages-proxy/PRIVACY_POLICY.md

 ## Data Retention

 - Repository and domain mapping data is retained as long as the GitHub App is installed
+- Cloudflare API credentials are stored per-installation and deleted when the app is uninstalled
 - When the app is uninstalled or a repository is disconnected, associated DNS records are removed
 - Log data is retained for operational purposes and may be periodically purged
+- You can update or remove your Cloudflare credentials at any time by visiting the setup page again

 ## Your Rights and Choices